tizianoj/dir2box/README.md

 Create your own application at https://www.dropbox.com/developers/app, get an access token and save it into config.py.
 App has to be able to work with Core APIs and to manage files.

-Then all the fies in DIR_TO_MONITOR (settings in config.py) will be watched.
-When a new file arrivez there, a subdirectory with date pattern will be created and file will be time prefixed and moved there.
-An identical structure will be replicated and uploaded to drobox under BASE_DIR_TO_UPLOAD with same structure.
+Then all the files in DIR_TO_MONITOR (settings in config.py) will be watched.
+When a new file arrives there, a subdirectory with date pattern will be created and file will be time prefixed and moved there.
+An identical structure will be replicated and uploaded to dropbox under BASE_DIR_TO_UPLOAD with same structure.

-Going to use it in the directory where my survellaince camera pictures get ftp'ed so that they will get directly sorted and uploaded to my dropbox.
+Going to use it in the directory where my surveillance camera pictures get ftp'ed so that they will get directly sorted and uploaded to my dropbox.

 The script is meant to be as lightweight as possible, and to not write too much on the same sectors, so that a